How to easily enjoy the healing benefits of Vedic meditation

 Harking from the same tradition as transcendental meditation, Vedic meditation has been practised for more than 5000 years with origins in ancient India.

-In Vedic meditation, there’s no straight-backed devotees folded into lotus positions in rice paddy fields, no rhythmic chanting, no focusing on the breath.
+In Vedic meditation, there’s no straight-backed devotees folded into lotus positions in rice paddy fields, no rhythmic chanting, and no focusing on the breath.

 Instead, you are encouraged to find a comfortable position with your back supported and focus on the mantra allocated by your instructor.